Victor Cruz: 2016 season

-After two years of rehab, Cruz returned to NFL play on September 11, 2016, in the Giants opener against Dallas.
-That afternoon, he scored a game-winning touchdown and celebrated with a salsa dance, his first in 2 years.
+After two years of rehab, Cruz returned to NFL play on September 11, 2016, in the Giants opener against the Dallas Cowboys.
+That afternoon, he scored a game-winning touchdown and celebrated with a salsa dance, his first in two years.
 Victor Cruz would follow up his performance against the New Orleans Saints with a game winning catch in the final minutes of the game.
 The Giants went on to win the game by a score of 16–13.
 On September 17, Cruz was fined $12,154 for excessive celebration related to dancing in the endzone with fellow wideout Odell Beckham Jr., who was also fined for the same reason.
+Cruz finished the 2016 season with 39 receptions for 586 receiving yards and one receiving touchdown.

-Cruz had 3 receptions for 30 yards in the Giants 38–13 Wild Card loss to the Green Bay Packers.
+Cruz had three receptions for 30 yards in the Giants 38–13 Wild Card Round loss to the Green Bay Packers.

 On February 13, 2017, Cruz was released by the Giants.

 Chicago Bears

 On May 25, 2017, Cruz signed a one–year deal with the Chicago Bears.
+He appeared in four preseason games, catching 6 passes for 28 yards and a touchdown.
 On September 2, 2017, Cruz was released by the Bears.

-In 2017, the New York Giants suffered many injuries at the wide receiver position, and there was speculations that the Giants and Cruz would reunite.
-However, the deal ended up falling through, and Cruz remained a free agent during the 2017 season.
+In 2017, the New York Giants suffered many injuries at the wide receiver position, and there were speculations that the Giants and Cruz would reunite.
+However, the deal never materialized, and Cruz remained a free agent during the 2017 season.

 Retirement

 On August 21, 2018, Cruz announced his retirement and joined ESPN as an analyst.
-He signed a one-day contract with the New York Giants to officially retire with the team.
-Cruz hosted the first season of MTV’s The Challenge: Champs vs. Pros.
+He intended to sign a one-day contract with the New York Giants to officially retire as a member of that team, but never actually did so.
+Cruz hosted the first season of MTV's The Challenge: Champs vs. Pros.